-The activities of the Branch are also governed by the provisions of the Federal Decree Law No. 2 of 2015.
-On 27 September 2020, the Federal Decree Law No. 26 of 2020 amends certain provisions of Federal Law No. 2 of 2015.
-The Branch is in the process of reviewing the new provisions and will apply the requirements thereof no later than one year from the date on which the amendments came into effect.
+The activities of the Branch are also governed by the provisions of the Federal Law No. 2 of 2015 (as amended) and the Decretal Federal Law No. (14) of 2018.
+Federal Law No. 32 of 2021 on Commercial Companies (the "New Companies Law") was issued on 20 September 2021 and will come into effect on 2 January 2022, to entirely replace Federal Law No. 2 of 2015 on Commercial Companies, as amended (the "2015 Law").
+The Company is in the process of reviewing the new provisions and will apply the requirements thereof no later than one year from the date on which the amendments came into effect.

 The accompanying financial statements represent the operations of the Abu Dhabi Branch only and do not extend to any other operations elsewhere.
-For consideration of the financial position relating to the overall operations of Industrial and Commercial Bank of China Limited, reference should be made to consolidated financial statements of the Head office.
+For consideration of the financial position relating to the overall operations of Industrial and Commercial Bank of China Limited, reference should be made to consolidated financial statements of the Head Office.